klaviyo/klaviyo-android-sdk/README.md

 extensions such as `import com.klaviyo.pushFcm.KlaviyoRemoteMessage.body` to access all the properties sent from Klaviyo.
 We also provide an `Intent.appendKlaviyoExtras(RemoteMessage)` extension method, which attaches the data to your notification intent that the Klaviyo SDK requires in order to track opens when you call `Klaviyo.handlePush(intent)`.

+## Contributing
+See the [contributing guide](.github/CONTRIBUTING.md) to learn how to contribute to the Klaviyo Android SDK.
+We welcome your feedback in the [discussion](https://github.com/klaviyo/klaviyo-android-sdk/discussions) and [issues](https://github.com/klaviyo/klaviyo-android-sdk/issues) sections of our public GitHub repository.

 ## License
 The Klaviyo Android SDK is available under the MIT license.
 See [LICENSE](./LICENSE.md) for more info.